oVirt/ovirt-site/source/develop/release-management/features/storage/incremental-backup.html.md

 ### UI

-- Add 'Enable Incremental Backup' checkbox on New/Edit/Attach Disk dialogs (in VM context).
+- Add 'Enable Incremental Backup' checkbox on New/Edit Disk dialogs.

-- Removing last snapshot should be disabled if 'Enable Backup' is checked and the base image is raw.
+- Removing last snapshot should be disabled if 'Enable Incremental Backup' is checked and the base image is raw.
 Backup must be disabled in order to remove the last snapshot.